Satan's Choice Motorcycle Club: Alliance and merger with the Hells Angels

 Campbell claimed that "Pigpen" Berry had retired and was running a "charming" bed and breakfast resort in the Ontario countryside.
 Peter Edwards, the crime correspondent of the Toronto Star stated that Berry had indeed retired, but was living in hiding as of 2015.
 Wattel, the president of Satan's Choice Kitchener chapter, became the president of the Hells Angels Kitchener chapter.
 On 15 December 2009, the OPP launched Project Manchester against the Hells Angels, and Watteel was charged with one count of gangsterism, 28 counts of narcotics trafficking and 27 counts of the possession of the proceeds of crime.
 Wattel was a locally prominent businessman who owned The Barking Fish Café restaurant in Cambridge.
 On 12 January 2011, he was convicted of various charges relating to conspiracy to traffic in illegal narcotics, being sentenced to four and half years in prison.
 McEwen, the second Satan's Choice president, died as a forgotten man on 27 January 2012 in Saskatoon, Saskatchewan, still working as a humble dishwasher.
 Sauvé later became a noted prisoners' rights activist who, in 1993, won a decade-long legal fight ending at the Supreme Court of Canada to give prisoners the right to vote.

 In July 2017, a new motorcycle club identifying themselves as Satan's Choice emerged using the same patch, but otherwise not connected to the original club.
 The Satan's Choice of 2017 had chapters in Durham and Ottawa, with 48 full-patch members and two prospects.
 Len Isnor of the OPP's Anti-Biker Enforcement Unit stated: "It’s a bit shocking.
 By somebody bringing them back, there could be some problems.
 Yes, we’re going to watch."
 Donny Petersen, the national secretary of the Hells Angels, used his Facebook page to attack the new club, writing: "Those who take a patch from a respected club, one that has history, courage, who has paid their dues, died, done time and all the rest... like what are you thinking?
 You are pretenders".
-Lorne Campbell stated that it was "insult" for the new club to use the name and patch of the former Satan's Choice and predicted violence.
+Lorne Campbell stated that it was an "insult" for the new club to use the name and patch of the former Satan's Choice and predicted violence.
 A spokesman for the group stated that they were considering disbanding.
-The group seems to have disbanded as nothing have been heard of the gang since 2017.
+The group seems to have disbanded as nothing has been heard of the gang since 2017.